dentarg/auth0-blog/_posts/2018-01-22-building-a-blog-with-gatsby-react-and-webtask.markdown

   ...
 ```

-With that added, lets run our app and see what we get!
+With that added, let's run our app and see what we get!

 ![Logged in and unsubscribed](https://cdn.auth0.com/blog/gatsby-blog/logged-in-unsubscribed.png)